-• Rotate the thumbwheel from left to right to brighten the instrument panel.

-• Rotate the thumbwheel from right to left to dim the instrument panel.
+- Rotate the thumbwheel from left to right to brighten the instrument panel. - Rotate the thumbwheel from right to left to dim the instrument panel.

-VERTICAL AIM ADJUSTMENT
+HEADLAMP VERTICAL AIM ADJUSTMENT

-1. Park the vehicle on a level surface directly in front of a vertical wall or screen, approximately 7.6 meters (25 feet) away.
+- 1. Park the vehicle directly in front of a wall or screen on a level surface, approximately 25 feet (7.6 meters) away.

+- (1) 8 feet (2.4 meters)

+- (2) Center height of lamp to ground

+- (3) 25 feet (7.6 meters)

+- (4) Horizontal reference line

-2. Measure the height of the headlamp bulb center from the ground and mark a 2.5 meters (8 foot) horizontal reference line on the vertical wall or screen at this height.
-(A piece of masking tape works well.)
+- 2. Measure the height from the center of your headlamp to the ground and mark an 8 foot (2.4 meter) horizontal reference line on the vertical wall or screen at this height (a piece of masking tape works well).

-3. Turn on the low beam headlamps to illuminate the wall or screen and open the hood.

-4. On the wall or screen you will observe an area of high intensity light.
+- 4. On the wall or screen you will observe an area of high intensity light.
 The top of the high intensity area should touch the horizontal reference line.
-If not, the beam will need to be adjusted.

-5. Locate the vertical adjuster on each headlamp.
-Using a 7mm Allen wrench, turn the adjuster either clockwise (to adjust down) or counterclockwise (to adjust up).
-The high intensity area should touch the horizontal reference line.

-Note: HORIZONTAL AIM IS NOT REQUIRED FOR THIS VEHICLE AND IS NON-ADJUSTIBLE.

-6. Close the hood and turn off the lamps.
+If not, the beam will need to be adjusted. - 5.
+Locate the vertical adjuster on each headlamp, then use a 7 mm Allen wrench or a Phillips screwdriver to adjust the headlamp up or down. - 6.
+HORIZONTAL AIM IS NOT REQUIRED FOR THIS VEHICLE AND IS NON-ADJUSTABLE. - 7.
+Close the hood and turn off the lamps.

-TURN SIGNAL CONTROL ⇔ ↔
+TURN SIGNAL CONTROL ♦♦